sasgithub/sasgithub/README.md

   Built in Flutter.
 In active development and private testing.

 - 📝 **Modern Line Editor ("fat ED" Redux)**
-  Inspired by legacy tools, adapted for scripting and extreamly large file manipulation.
+  Inspired by legacy tools, adapted for scripting and extremely large file manipulation.

 ---